Hong Kong Disneyland: Toy Story Land

 Opened on 18 November 2011, Toy Story Land is the first new themed land since the opening of Hong Kong Disneyland in 2005.
 It is located to the west side of the park, behind Fantasyland.
 Toy Story Land is themed using bamboo to act as giant blades of grass surrounding the area.
 The themed land makes use of characters from the Toy Story movies, such as an enlarged Woody, Rex, an oversized paper plane, and Luxo Jr.

-Toy Story Land was marketed by the park as "Asia exclusive".
-For some time its only counterpart, Toy Story Playland, is located at Walt Disney Studios Park in Marne-la-Vallée, France.
-Since Toy Story Land became popular at this park, it will become more common.
-One at Disney’s Hollywood Studios in Orlando opened in June 2018, and one in Shanghai Disneyland opened even earlier.
+Toy Story Land was marketed by the park as an "Asia exclusive".
+For some time its only counterpart was Toy Story Playland at Walt Disney Studios Park in Marne-la-Vallée, France.
+After Toy Story Land’s popular in Hong Kong, it dolled out across the other Disney Parks in the world, with one at Disney’s Hollywood Studios in Orlando opening in June 2018 and one in Shanghai Disneyland opening on April 26, 2018.

+The main attractions include Slinky Dog Spin, Toy Soldier Parachute Drop, and RC Racer.

 Grizzly Gulch

 Opened on 14 July 2012, this land is the Hong Kong equivalent of Frontierland and Critter Country.
 The themed land reminisces an abandoned mining town called "Grizzly Gulch", set amidst mountains and woods.
 The centrepiece structure is Big Grizzly Mountain Runaway Mine Cars, inspired by Grizzly Peak in Disney California Adventure Park.
 The town was set to be founded 8 August 1888 — the luckiest day of the luckiest month of the luckiest year — by prospectors looking to discover gold.